 2. What is the Reserve Fund used for?

 A number of disclosures are required each year to determine how the reserves are being funded.
 The Davis-Stirling Act requires that the reserve fund is updated every year, and an actual on site reserve study done every 3 years.

-An update of the reserve fund procedures is required because there are often increases in things that the HOA doesn’t have control over which may lead to an increase in HOA fees to keep the reserve fund at the right levels.
+An update of the reserve fund procedures is required because there are often increases in things that the HOA doesn’t have control over, which may lead to an increase in HOA fees to keep the reserve fund at the right levels.

-3. Where do the funds come from?
+4. Where do the funds come from?

 The money put into the operating and reserve funds come from HOA fees homeowners agree to pay when they move into the Association.
 These can be paid monthly, quarterly, or yearly, depending on the homeowners association governing documents.

 The HOA board has the authority to raise the combined operating and reserve budget up to 20% above the previous budget.
-This gives the Board flexibility needed for unforeseen circumstances such as compliance issues when a new law takes effect, damage done by a storm, or increases in operating costs.
+This gives the Board flexibility needed for unforeseen circumstances, such as compliance issues when a new law takes effect, damage done by a storm, or increases in operating costs.

-4. Who oversees the funds?
+5. Who oversees the funds?

-The Board as the responsibility of overseeing both the operating and reserve budgets, and is required to review all financial information at least quarterly.
+The Board has the primary responsibility of overseeing both the operating and reserve budgets, and is required by law to review all financial information at least quarterly.

-5. How is an HOA board responsible?
+6. How is an HOA board responsible?

 The Board isn’t expected to be experts in everything, but is expected to ask the experts and make reasonable business decisions.
 It’s the Board’s responsibility to work alongside experts, such as accountants or a manager, and look to and understand the law, most importantly the Davis-Stirling Act.